Using Invoice Financing

 Invoice-based lending needs to be carefully considered.
 Enness will talk you through all the elements you will need to think about and understand to get the most out of this type of borrowing.

 Invoice financing is not a way to circumvent issues that have arisen from clients that consistently pay late.
 Likewise, invoice-based lending doesn’t provide a mechanism to cover bad debt by shifting it around your P&L. Although this type of lending unlocks working capital, your business will need to be on solid footing from a financial perspective for it to be an option.
-Lenders will accept short-term cashflow issues, but they will not let you borrow if your company is in dire straits or if there is a fundamental weakness in your business.
+Lenders will work with you through your working capital cycle to ensure they support your financing requirements relative to your debtor book position

 Your lender will want to see solid proof that you are borrowing against invoices that you reasonably expect to be paid within your usual payment terms.
 You will need to: